If so, then the student volunteer intern program at

 NWS Mount Holly may be right for you.

 Each summer we bring in several student volunteers to work part time at our office.
 They typically work two days or evenings a week, for a total of about 16 hours.
 The times are flexible; we try to work out a schedule that is convenient for all the volunteers.
-Students start in mid to late May and continue through mid to late August.
+Students start in mid to late May and continue through the end of July.
 We prefer that students work on weekdays, but weekends are also possible.

 As a student volunteer, you will have the opportunity to work at an NWS field office and see how the forecasts are prepared.
 You can learn about AWIPS, NOAA Weather Radio, and various other NWS computer systems.
 We will set up training shifts at specific forecast desks, including public, aviation/marine, hydrology, and severe weather.
 As opportunities arise, you may be able to visit remote equipment sites, go on storm surveys, or attend meetings with our customers.